BasisResearch/millipede/README.md

 Being able to compute PIPs is particularly useful for high-dimensional datasets with large `P`.
 For example, we might want to select a small number of covariates to include in a predictive model (i.e. feature selection).
-Alternatively, in settings where it is implausible to subject all `P` covariates to some expensive downstream analysis, Bayesian variable selection can be used to select a small number of covariates for analysis.
+Alternatively, in settings where it is implausible to subject all `P` covariates to some expensive downstream analysis (e.g. a lab experiment), Bayesian variable selection can be used to select a small number of covariates for further analysis.

 ## Requirements